Christianmsm/Daily-Work-Planner/README.md

 # Daily-Work-Planner

+* Please note, needed to create a new repository for this challenge due to conflicts with deploying.
+This repository only has 1 commit which was for copying from original repository.
+Under the "Links" is the orginal repository for commit history.

 ## Description

 This project we were tasked with creating a daily planner application that the user can add tasks in the text fields that will then be saved and stored in the local storage.